 Wicked winter westerlies nudge me along Pitt Street, following the path of the stream and story.
 There’s seven significant sites to visit, starting with flirty fountains down at Circular Quay.
 The light is fading into the golden glow of lanterns and Sydney’s social set is streaming onto the streets of the Tank Stream Bar at one stop; and buried deep within the bowels of the sandstone GPO at another.
 Long drinks are being poured and the gossip is gushing.
 Little do they know they are perched atop a sloppy secret.

 But it’s back at the Tank Stream Hotel itself where another layer of this story is unfolding.
 That of the owners, Malaysia’s Tan family who have transformed a tragic tale into a dynamic dynasty.
 It dates back to World War Two when Nam Chin Tan, and his brother Yeow Kim Tan, were forced to hide in the jungle from the invading Japanese.
 After the War, the two brothers sold chickens by the roadside to feed their family, before they eventually started the companies Ipoh Garden in 1964 and Tan & Tan Developments in 1971.
-Today, Tank Stream Sydney is run by their grandson, Boon Lee Tan, and the family are also the proud owners of four Melbourne Cup winners, among a large property portfolio.
+Today, Tank Stream Sydney is run by their son and nephew, Boon Lee Tan, and the family are also the proud owners of four Melbourne Cup winners, among a large property portfolio.

 In many ways, this whole travel tale is about taking the plunge.
 For the reason I am in Sydney is that one of my stories, about snorkelling with salmon in the ice-cold waters of Canada Snorkelling with Salmonis a finalist in the Australian Federation of Travel Agents’ NTIA awards for Best Travel Writer.
 And I am in grand company indeed, with my photographer on this Sydney assignment, friend and fellow finalist Jocelyn Pride, also here for her piece examining the Arctic and Antarctic poles Poles Apart